Alcohol is a poison (just ask anyone with a hangover!)

 PEOPLE WHO REGULARLY DRINK MORE THAN THE RECOMMENDED AMOUNT EVERY DAY:

-- could be three times more likely to get mouth cancer
+- could be three times more likely to get mouth cancer or have a stroke

 - could be twice as likely to have high blood pressure